 - Fuel gauge and voltage gauge may not work or display properly.

 - You sometimes will have No Bus on the odometer after 30-60 seconds.

 - A failed CPS/CKP may or may not throw a CEL trouble code.

 - Fuel pump should run and prime for 3-5 seconds.

-If the CPS/CKP is failed sometimes the OBD-II code reader cannot make a connection to the computer or cannot read Check Engine Light/MIL codes because the CPS/CKP has failed.
+If the CPS/CKP is failed sometimes an OBD-II trouble code reader cannot make a connection to the ECU/computer or cannot read Check Engine Light/MIL codes because the CPS/CKP has failed.
 Disconnect the code reader, disconnect the CPS/CKP wire connector, and reconnect the code reader.
 If the code reader establishes contact with the ECU and scans, your CPS/CKP is failed and needs to be replaced.

 Diagnostic steps to confirm the CPS is the cause of your no-start

--Inspect the wires and wire connectors at the O2 sensors on the exhausts pipe.
+Inspect the wires and wire connectors at the O2 sensors on the exhausts pipe.
 A short circuit from melted insulation or from broken O2 sensor wires can blow a fuse and the ECU/ECM will loose communication.
 Don’t get tunnel vision and assume the sensor is bad (unless it tests ad with a meter).
 Damaged wiring or a dirty connector can inhibit the signal from making it to the computer.
 Check/clean/repair wiring or connectors as necessary.

 Crankshaft Position Sensor Connector (CPS/CKP)